 Caption: A twist drill bit on a drilling tool

-Many would call these the standard drill bits for woodworking, but also other projects.
+Many would call these the standard drill bits for woodworking and other projects.
 It’s versatile and suitable for various applications, including plastic, wood, and even light metal.

 However, actual durability and performance will depend on the material selected.
-So, the experts suggest going with HSS twist bits made of high-speed steel.
-While drilling wood, make sure to clean the bit regularly because the flutes might capture the residue.
+So, the experts suggest using HSS twist bits made of high-speed steel.
+While drilling wood, clean the bit regularly because the flutes might capture the residue.

 1.2 Brad Point Bits